brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details-CS00056435.md

 This atlas from [Perens et al. (2020)](https://doi.org/10.1007/s12021-020-09490-8) provides a version of the Allen Adult Mouse Brain Atlas, based on solvent-cleared brains imaged with LSFM.
 This atlas may be a good choice for registering other similar images.
 However, please note that this atlas is in a different coordinate space to the original Allen atlas (CCFv3).
-We recommend instead using the second version of this atlas, [Gubra's LSFM mouse brain atlas v2](https://brainglobe.info/documentation/brainglobe-atlasapi/usage/atlas-details.html#gubras-lsfm-mouse-brain-atlas-v2).

 This atlas is only available at 20μm resolution:
 * `perens_lsfm_mouse_20um`